strapi-community/jekyll-strapi/README.md

 ### Authentication

-To access non Public collections (and by default all Strapi collections are non Public) you must to generate a token inside your strapi instance and set it as enviromental variable `STRAPI_TOKENa`.
+To access non Public collections (and by default all Strapi collections are non Public) you must to generate a token inside your strapi instance and set it as enviromental variable `STRAPI_TOKEN`.

 ## Usage